frangezone/frangezone/_includes/about/en.md

 Hi, I am frange.
 I graduated from [CUG(Wuhan)](http://www.cug.edu.cn/) with a CS major.
 I am currently a PM in Duoyi Network.

-Daily attention to the Internet, products, commerce, design and other fields.
+Focus on Internet, products, commerce, design and other fields.

 ### Some hobbies
 - Digital: Owns main Apple devices, likes all consumer electronics products, and eats while watching digital video.